ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 ...
 ```

-###  Mbed-SPM porting (Asymmetric Multiprocessing systems - Multicore ARMv7-M)
+###  Porting SPM (asymmetric multiprocessing systems - multicore ARMv7-M)

 These are the guidelines you should follow if you have multicore systems:

-- For each core, initialize, configure and enable the a mailbox event (usually an interrupt) at `SystemInit()`.
+- For each core, initialize, configure and enable the mailbox event (usually an interrupt) at `SystemInit()`.
 - For each core, implement the IPC event handler (usually interrupt handler):
   - The handler must call an Arm callback function.
-Refer to [HAL functions section](#hal-functions) for more details.
+See the [HAL functions section](#hal-functions) for more details.
 - For each core, implement the HAL function that notifies the peer processor about a mailbox event occurrence.
 This is a part of the HAL, and the section below explains this in more detail.
 - For each core, add the `SPM_MAILBOX` component field for its target node in the `mbed-os/targets/targets.json` file.